CIRCUS ARTS THERAPY® TRAINING

 - identify the physical, mental, and social benefits of using ground exercises in a therapeutic session

-- be able to create a basic skill progression plan for a specific client
+- be able to create a basic skill progression plan for ground apparatus & lesson plan for a recreational adaptive class or for a specific student or therapy client